Optimal Correlated Equilibria in General-Sum Extensive-Form Games: Fixed-Parameter Algorithms, Hardness, and Two-Sided Column-Generation: Representing Imperfect-Recall Decision Spaces

-Technically speaking, \Cref{th:w1-hardness} does not establish parameterized hardness of computing welfare-optimal EFCCEs or EFCEs, as there could hypothetically be a method for doing so that does not need to construct the correlation plan polytope.
-However, we know of no technique that circumvents this need.
-Therefore, \Cref{th:w1-hardness} is a lower bound that applies to all known techniques for computing welfare-optimal EFCCEs and EFCEs.
+Technically speaking, this result does not establish parameterized hardness of computing optimal EFCCEs or EFCEs, as there could hypothetically be a method for doing so that exploits the special nature of the~\eqref{eq:lp}.
+Indeed, the proof of \Cref{th:w1-hardness} exploits the fact that the objective coefficient $g[h^\tau]$ may depend on $\tau$ as well as $h$, which is not the case for the LP \eqref{eq:lp}.
+However, we know of no technique for optimal equilibria that would not also imply the ability to optimize over $\Xi^c$.
+Therefore, \Cref{th:w1-hardness} is a lower bound that applies to all known techniques for computing optimal EFCCEs and EFCEs.